cgq-qgc/pyhelp/docs/installation.rst

 Install PyHELP from source
 ---------------------------------

-If you need to use PyHELP with a version of Python older than 3.6 or if you are working on Linux or macOS, you will have to build and install PyHELP from source.
+If you need to use PyHELP with a version of Python other than 3.7 or 3.8, or if you are working on Linux or macOS, you will have to build and install PyHELP from source.
 Below is a step-by-step guide that describe how to achieve this.